acceleratedscience/open-ad-toolkit/docs/output/markdown/base-concepts.md

     ? workspace

+## Molecule Working Set

+Your molecule working set (MWS) is an in-memory list of small molecules that is the subject of your calculations and manipulations.

+The MWS makes it easy to gather candidate molecules from various sources, either by adding them individually, by loading them in batch from a dataframe, CSV or SDF file, or by bookmarking molecules in the GUI.
+You can then calculate certain properties, perform triage and then store the results in your workspace as a molecule set, ready for further processing within OpenAD or elsewhere.

+Please note that at this time the MWS does not support macromolecules, only small molecules.

+To see how to work with your molecule working set:

+    ? mws

 ## Plugins

 Plugins are the way molecular tools and AI models are made available to the OpenAD client.
 Thanks to a unified language, accessing these tools through OpenAD lets you bypass a lot of complexity.